trxe/notes-blog/content/philo-lang/2-referent.md

    1. "The Loch Ness Monster lives in a lake".
    2. According to the naive theory we cannot have such a proposition because this state of affairs does not exist!

+### (Naive) Referential theory of meaning

+proper names/indefinite terms refer to a certain entity

+hence they mean this certain entity or referent

+predicates refer to their extensions (the set of all things satisfying their property)

+*Cognitive value* problem:
+- if propX always coexists with propY, then X==Y
+- if nameX refers to the same nameY, then nameX means the same thing as nameY

+#### Proof/Argument validity

+$a=a$ vs $a=b$.

+1. $a=a$ holds a priori. [you know this is true without exp.]
+   1. By definition
+   2. Let A be the stmt "Superman == Superman"
+2. For $a=b$ to hold, you need to know background knowledge (exp. required), holds a posteriori.
+   1. These are **extensions of our knowledge**.
+   2. Let B be the stmt "Superman == Clark Kent"
+3. By the referential theory of meaning, and the principle of compositionality and the principle of substitutability, A means the same thing as B.
+4. Hence B should not introduce more info than A does!!

 ## Sense and reference

 Sense:
 1. A Mode of presentation of the referent
 2. A rule for determining a referent
+3. The cognitive significance

 Co-referential singular terms: terms with different senses but refer to the same referent.